Antimicrobial wild type distributions of microorganisms

 To cite data from the EUCAST program

 We suggest the format "European Committee on Antimicrobial Susceptibility Testing.
-Data from the EUCAST MIC distribution website, last accessed Day Month Year”. http://www.eucast.org"
+Data from the EUCAST MIC distribution website, last accessed Day Month Year”. https://www.eucast.org"

 To contribute MIC- or zone diameter distribution data